Research Introduction

 How to Write a Research Introduction That Reviewers Cannot Ignore

-Your pillar post introduced the funnel model — broad context narrowing to a specific research question.
+Your Main post introduced the funnel model — broad context narrowing to a specific research question.
 This post goes deeper: why introductions actually fail, how to write a gap statement that genuinely works, what length and proportion look like in practice, and the one mistake that kills more introductions than any other.

 What Your Introduction Is Really Trying to Do